AdobeDocs/journey-optimizer.nl-NL/help/using/landing-pages/create-lp.md

 Er kunnen twee typen waarschuwingen optreden:

-* **Waarschuwingen** verwijzen naar aanbevelingen en beste praktijken. <!--For example, a message will display if -->
+* **de Waarschuwingen** verwijzen naar aanbevelingen en beste praktijken. <!--For example, a message will display if -->

-* **Fouten** voorkomt u dat u de bestemmingspagina publiceert zolang deze niet is opgelost.
+* **de Fouten** verhinderen u de het landen pagina te publiceren zolang zij niet worden opgelost.
 U krijgt bijvoorbeeld een waarschuwing als de URL van de primaire pagina ontbreekt.

 <!--All possible warnings and errors are detailed [below](#alerts-and-warnings).-->

 >[!CAUTION]
 >
-> U moet alles oplossen **fout** waarschuwingen vóór publicatie.
+> U moet alle **fout** alarm vóór publicatie oplossen.

 <!--The settings and elements checked by the system are listed below.
 You will also find information on how to adapt your configuration to resolve the corresponding issues.